GazzaJ/CI-MS4-RefereE-pay/README.md

 ##### Content Requirements
 Much of the content in this app revolves around the Matches Model, which contains lists of Venues, Clubs, Teams, Match Officials and Games I have uploaded through fixture files.
 Additional data has subsequently been added using the app's CRUD functionality
-Outside of this I have maintained football themed images and icons to maintain a consistent look and a bit of amusement.

-The typography selected for this site was not as important, but nonetheless needed to be clear and functional.
->>**I had considered using a sport themed font for this app, but decided I want to overdo it, and certainly didn't want to detratct from the main purpose of the site.**

-I deliberately stuck with a clean and simple, structured layout to make it easy to view and edit the content.

-It was obviously important that the imagery used in this app was related to football, and more importantly, amateur football, which is the intended audience for this app.

-Design elements and imagery are able to be re-used through through the wonders of Django template inheritance.
-Each match has been deliberately structured to group critical pieces of information into distinct sections.
+I have deliberately included just enough content for this app to function as defined in the Scope, and no more.
+This has been a conscious decision to prevent unnecessary scope creep.

 ___

 #### **Structure**
 The structure of RefereE-Pay is user dependent with user roles dictating what each group can achieve:
   - **Anonymous Users** can view the fixture list, Clubs and Teams only.
-They do not have access to the match details.
+They do not have access to the match details, nor can they access the payment system.
-  - **Registered Users** can view the match details, but cannot complete any transactions
+  - **Registered Users** have the functionality as anonymous users with the addition of viewing match details, but cannot access the kit bag or complete any transactions.
   - **Registered Coaches** are able to view the Fixtures, Clubs and Teams as well as the individual Match Details.
 They have the ability to add their teams HOME games to the kit bag and to complete payment.
 Home team coaches are also able to add messages to the fixture to communicate with the Match Official
   - **Match Officials** - have the same viewing capabilities as Coaches but obviously cannot pay the required match fees.
 They can add their travel expenses and send in app messages to the Home team Coach
   - **SuperUsers** - have full and unrestricted access to all functionality

-constructed from **XX** distinct pages which are accessed through the main and mobile navbars.
-Prior to log-in there are only **XX** options:
+The app is constructed from **19** distinct pages which are accessed through the main and mobile navbars.

 The workflow for RefereE-Pay is quite complex, but I have attempted to capture it below:
 ![Workflow](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/workflow.png "Website workflow")